ptsim/vecbackup/README.md

 You will find the ```vecbackup``` binary in the current directory.

-The latest version was built and tested with Golang 1.10.1 on OSX 10.12/10.13.
+The latest version was built and tested with Golang 1.11.5 on OSX 10.14.

-Earlier version was tested with Golang 1.7 on Raspian on Raspberry Pi Model B 256MB.

-## Technical FAQ
+## FAQ

 ### Q: How do I see all the options?
 * Just run ```vecbackup``` and it will print all the commands and options.